inf380p/fall2021/_posts/a-larasati/2020-10-20-larasati-stedman-dictionaries.md

 I think remembering the differences between a `string` and a `variable` as related to dictionaries and when to call each one when using a dictionary was something I struggled with.
 I can't say for sure if I figured out a surefire way to remember which one to call because I kind of brute-forced my way through parts of the code.

 #### Brianna's Reflection
+Like Ayu said, this exercise did take some time, but I felt like it did a good job combining the last few chapters of things we had been learning (both lists and dictionaries from chapters 8 and 9).
+Ayu broke out the code above, but for the first list of dictionaries, one of the biggest challenges while joint-coding (for me) was something super simple, just remembering what our variable names were!
+A big downside to piecing together different code examples - I found the example code in the "Advanced Text Parsing" section of chapter 9 to be super helpful for accomplishing the first ask of the example, but only after paring it down, renaming aliases, and cleaning up the line splits, etc.

+I was absent the first week that we did partner coding in class, so this was my first experience with having a "driver" and a "navigator."
+I really liked coding in this way, I found it SO much easier to troubleshoot with two people brainstorming, and catch small mistakes with two sets of eyes on the code.
+I also think it's valuable to see the ways that my coding partners troubleshoot, such as what resources they might use to try to find a creative solution.

+I also noticed that it never really worked out well when either one of us went off to research/write out our own ideas without talking them through; talking through what I was typing as I was typing it helped Ayu catch some of the mistakes I was making as I was writing.
+I'm a big fan of completing exercises this way, I think I just need to be more on top of meeting up a second or third time to make sure everything works before class.